-FREN 460 - Seminar in French (3)
+FREN 460W - Seminar in French (3)

 This course involves individual and group study of a major author, movement, or period in French literature.
 A major paper is required.
 Topics are announced in advance.
 This course may be repeated for credit with a change in content.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Open to seniors majoring in French.